Zirconium: Applications

-Compounds

 Most zircon is used directly in high-temperature applications.
 Because it is refractory, hard, and resistant to chemical attack, zircon finds many applications.
 Its main use is as an opacifier, conferring a white, opaque appearance to ceramic materials.
 Because of its chemical resistance, zircon is also used in aggressive environments, such as moulds for molten metals.

 Zirconium dioxide (ZrO2) is used in laboratory crucibles, in metallurgical furnaces, and as a refractory material Because it is mechanically strong and flexible, it can be sintered into ceramic knives and other blades.
 Zircon (ZrSiO4) and cubic zirconia (ZrO2) are cut into gemstones for use in jewelry.
-Zircon is also used in dating of rocks.

 Zirconium dioxide is a component in some abrasives, such as grinding wheels and sandpaper.

-Metal
+Zircon is also used in dating of rocks from about the time of the Earth's formation through the measurement of its inherent radioisotopes, most often uranium and lead.

 A small fraction of the zircon is converted to the metal, which finds various niche applications.
 Because of zirconium's excellent resistance to corrosion, it is often used as an alloying agent in materials that are exposed to aggressive environments, such as surgical appliances, light filaments, and watch cases.
 The high reactivity of zirconium with oxygen at high temperatures is exploited in some specialised applications such as explosive primers and as getters in vacuum tubes.
-The same property is (probably) the purpose of including Zr nanoparticles as pyrophoric material in explosive weapons such as the BLU-97/B Combined Effects Bomb.
+Zirconium powder is used as a degassing agent in electron tubes, while zirconium wire and sheets are utilized for grid and anode supports.
 Burning zirconium was used as a light source in some photographic flashbulbs.
 Zirconium powder with a mesh size from 10 to 80 is occasionally used in pyrotechnic compositions to generate sparks.
 The high reactivity of zirconium leads to bright white sparks.